getreu/tp-note/doc/source/tp-note--manpage.md

 behaviour any time by deleting the '`sort_tag`' line in the note's metadata.
 The same applies to the '`file_ext`' variable.

+The metadata filename synchronisation feature can be disabled permanently by setting the configuration file variable '`no_filename_sync_arg_default = true`'.
+To disable this feature for one time only, invoke _Tp-note_ with '`--no-filename-sync`'.
+To exclude a particular note from filename synchronisation, add the YAML header field '`no_filename_sync:`' or '`no_filename_sync: true`'.

 # CUSTOMIZATION